 After the group activity, students would do an individual activity, again, depending on the day of the week.

 - Monday: Circle map

 Finally, I would end the lesson with some technology.
 We loved using Youtube and Starfall.com.
-There are so many cute songs and videos you can quickly find about the letter of the week.
+There are so many cute songs and videos you can quickly find about the alphabet.

-If you would like to see if this method works for you, click the picture below to download a FREE letter of the week unit to try from my store on teacherspayteachers.
+If you would like to see if this method works for you, click below to download a FREE letter of the week unit to try by clicking the button below.
 It includes all the above activities and lesson plans.